 There is no more sacred trust than keeping America safe and preserving the freedoms enjoyed by all our citizens.
 Congressman Matheson supports a strong, well-trained, well-equipped military.
 The honor, courage and commitment to duty routinely shown by the men and women who wear this country’s uniform is unparalleled and in return, Matheson believes in keeping the promises made to them and protecting the benefits they have earned.

 Now more than ever, we depend on our nation’s military to provide safety and security to all Americans.
-Congressman Matheson supports a strong national defense and will always vote to ensure our troops are provided with the very best equipment and training.
+Congressman Matheson supports a strong national defense and will always support policies that ensure our troops are provided with the very best equipment and training.

 Our country faces challenging economic times and Congressman Matheson has heard from Utahns across the state that reining in federal government spending is a top priority.
 Without a doubt, Congress must consider all serious proposals to gain control over federal budgeting, including those within the Department of Defense.
 Even as every agency shares in the sacrifice to restore fiscal order, Congressman Matheson believes proposed defense cuts must be considered in such a way that does not jeopardize the safety of our troops or threaten their readiness.
-In this regard, he believes that experts like former Secretary Gates - who proposed cutting $100 billion from the nation’s defense budget, including funding requested through the National Defense Authorization Act and defense appropriations over the next five years - can provide the most appropriate benchmarks for Congress to consider.
-Given the current state of our deficit, Matheson appreciates Secretary Gates’ efforts to reduce spending, and looks forward to reviewing these proposed reductions as Congress appropriates money for the Department of Defense in the coming year.
+In this regard, he believes that experts can provide the most appropriate benchmarks for Congress to consider.

 Congressman Matheson believes we owe a tremendous debt of gratitude to our men and women in uniform—active duty, Reserve and National Guard, and veterans.
 As a nation, he believes we must keep our promises to those who have served and to their survivors.

-In June 2008, a modernized GI Bill passed Congress and was signed by the President.
-It fully restores four-year college scholarships for Iraq and Afghanistan veterans.
+In June 2008, a modernized GI Bill passed Congress and was signed into law that fully restores four-year college scholarships for Iraq and Afghanistan veterans.
 Also included in this legislation was Matheson’s bill correcting a technicality that prevented Guard and Reservists—returning from multiple deployments in Iraq and Afghanistan—from receiving educational benefits.

 Additionally, Matheson has supported legislation to increase veteran disability compensation and clothing allowances for individuals with service-related disabilities as well as legislation to repeal the so-called “widow’s tax” that prevents our nation’s war survivors from fully collecting insurance benefits for policies purchased by their deceased spouses.